-The U.S. Food and Drug Administration (FDA) expanded the approval of dasatinib to include the treatment of pediatric patients (≥1 year of age) with newly diagnosed Philadelphia chromosome (Ph)–positive acute lymphocytic leukemia (ALL) in combination with chemotherapy.
+The FDA expanded the indication of dasatinib, a second-generation tyrosine kinase inhibitor, to include the treatment of pediatric patients (≥1 year of age) with newly diagnosed Philadelphia chromosome (Ph)–positive acute lymphocytic leukemia (ALL).

 Source: Bristol-Myers Squibb press release, January 2, 2019.